 Individual Conditions:

 Coronary Artery Disease happens when the blood vessels that supply the heart become narrowed or blocked due to plaque buildup.
 This can cause chest pain (angina), shortness of breath, or lead to a heart attack.
-Treatment may involve lifestyle changes, medications, or procedures to restore proper blood flow to the heart.
+Treatment may involve lifestyle changes, medications or procedures to restore proper blood flow to the heart.

 Individual Conditions:

-Heart Failure means the heart isn’t pumping blood as well as it should, which can cause fatigue, swelling, and difficulty breathing.
+Heart Failure means the heart isn’t pumping blood as well as it should, which can cause fatigue, swelling and difficulty breathing.
 It doesn’t mean the heart has stopped working, but that it needs help to meet the body’s demands.
 With proper treatment, many people with heart failure can manage their symptoms and live active lives.

 Individual Conditions:

-Heart Valve Disease occurs when one or more of the valves in your heart don’t open or close properly, which affects blood flow.
+Heart Valve Disease occurs when one or more of the valves in your heart doesn’t open or close properly, which affects blood flow.
 Symptoms can include fatigue, shortness of breath, and swelling in the ankles or feet.
 Depending on the severity, heart valve disease can be managed with medications or may require valve repair or replacement surgery.

 Individual Conditions: